heshuimu/RemotionWebKitRenderer/README.md

 This project was written with Xcode 13.2.1 with all latest Swift features.
 My machine was running on macOS 12.2.1.

 # Usage
-Before using the tool, salvage the temporary HTML and JavaScript files Remotion generates from cache during a build.
+Before using the tool, take the bundle that Remotion generates during render.
+The bundle path gets written when passing [`--log=verbose`](https://www.remotion.dev/docs/cli#--log) to the render command.
 Patch the HTML file by adding a `.` in front of the JavaScript file path in `<script>` node.

 The input file path should point to the `index.html`